The Catalan legislature

 No hay anuncios

-Regarding the Holy See's position on stateless nations, Duran comments that "Leo XIII defends the freedom of peoples, but the reflection on the national issue begins with Pius XI."
-The encyclical Pacem in terris, by John XXIII, defends "cultural rights" and the teaching of languages, and John Paul II supports from the UN the "right to exist" of nations and "the right to their own language and culture," and the current Pope, Leo XIV, states in Magnifica humanitas that "the promotion of the common good can never be separated from respect for the right of peoples to exist, to safeguard their identity."
+Regarding the Holy See's position on stateless nations, Duran comments that "Leo XIII defended the freedom of peoples, but the reflection on the national issue began with Pius XI."
+The encyclical Pacem in terris, by John XXIII, defends "cultural rights" and language teaching, and John Paul II supported from the UN the "right to exist" of nations and "the right to one's own language and culture," and the current Pope, Leo XIV, states in Magnifica humanitas that "the promotion of the common good can never be separated from respect for the right of peoples to exist, to safeguard their identity."

-However, the paradigm shift came with the Second Vatican Council, by John XXIII, in 1962.
+The paradigm shift, however, was the Second Vatican Council, by John XXIII, in 1962.
 "There is a clear action to open up to national and cultural minorities," comments the UB history professor Giovanni Cattini.
-Duran also sees it as a clash with Francoism, although it also promotes vernacular languages in liturgy, as well as preaching, which favors Catalan.
+Duran also sees it as a clash with Francoism, although it also promotes vernacular languages in liturgy, in addition to preaching, which favors Catalan.

 Cargando